Hi, I'm Amanda

 At a point in my own life, I reached out for help — because I knew I absolutely had to.
 Therapy changed things for me, and I'm still reaping the benefits of that decision today.

-I know what it's like to struggle — to be exhausted not just by the hard thing itself, but by the effort of holding it all together around it.
+I know what it's like to struggle — to be exhausted not just by the hard thing itself, but by the work of making sure no one can tell.
 That personal experience, combined with over 15 years of clinical work specializing in mood disorders, anxiety, and trauma, is what shapes the way I work.
 I don't sit across from clients as someone who only knows this territory from books.
 I know it from life too.
-And I think that's part of why clients often tell me they feel truly seen in our sessions — sometimes for the first time.
+And I think that's part of why clients tell me they feel truly seen in our sessions — sometimes for the first time.

 What our work together looks like

 Sessions are focused entirely on you — your history, your goals, your pace.
 I provide a non-judgmental space where you can show up exactly as you are, including when you're confused, overwhelmed, or unsure where to start.
 I work with the whole person — thoughts, feelings, body, and behavior.
 Some days, that looks like working through a pattern that's been running your life for years.
 Other days, it looks like a breathing exercise, a creative prompt, or simply being heard in a way you haven't been before.
-I'm steady, warm, and a little funny.
-I listen carefully and read between the lines.
+I've been told by clients that I am intelligent, funny, and kind.
+That I listen carefully and read between the lines.
 I'll bring structure when you need it and ease when you don't.
-What I want most is for you to leave our work together knowing yourself more deeply — what you need, how to ask for it, and how to build a life that actually feels like yours.
+What I want most is for you to leave our work together knowing yourself more deeply — with the tools to navigate what once felt impossible, a clearer sense of what you need, and the ability to build a life that actually feels like yours.

 Let's talk